Since its inception in 2009, the

 Healthcare Navigator

 Overwhelming healthcare decisions can be detrimental to the health and well-being of members and lead to higher costs.
 A navigator serves as a single point of contact for members and helps them overcome barriers to healthcare, engage more effectively with providers, and experience better outcomes.
-As part of this initiative, the Medical Trust is examining social determinants of health to identify ways we can help members improve their health outcomes.
+As part of this initiative, the Medical Trust is examining

 After evaluating alternative vendors and the services they offer in 2023, the Medical Trust selected Quantum Health as its healthcare navigation provider.
 Quantum Health will offer Medical Trust members support during Annual Enrollment, beginning in October 2024, and the full spectrum of offerings as of January 1, 2025.